-In the project area the stratigraphy is made up of a folded volcanic sequence of andesitic and dacitic lavas, tuffs and volcanic breccias, corresponding to the Farellones Formation.
+On the Pimenton Property the stratigraphy is made up of a folded volcanic sequence of andesitic and dacitic lavas, tuffs and volcanic breccias, corresponding to the Farellones Formation.
 The folds are asymmetric, chevron style, with steeply southwest-dipping axial planes.
 The formations are intersected by a series of high-angle reverse faults that are parallel or sub-parallel to the fold axial planes, and which generally weakened the rocks so that they were eroded into valleys.
+Significant at this time is the recognition by CEG of a major structure designated the Tortillo-Pimenton fault.
+Extending in a northerly direction through both of CEG's properties, it is believed by CEG to be the host environment for multiple intrusions and related Cu-Au mineralization.